Chester-le-Street: The Post Office

 Chester-le-Street Post Office at 137 Front Street is in Art Deco style and replaced a smaller building located on the corner of Relton Terrace and Ivanhoe Terrace.
 It opened in 1936 and is unusual in that it is one of a handful of post offices that display the royal cypher from the brief reign of Edward VIII.

 Religious sites

-St Mary and St Cuthbert church
+St Mary and St Cuthbert Church

-St Mary and St Cuthbert church possesses a rare surviving anchorage, one of the best-preserved in the country.
-It was built for an anchorite, an extreme form of hermit.
-His or her walled-up cell had only a slit to observe the altar and an opening for food, while outside was an open grave for when the occupant died.
+St Mary and St Cuthbert church possesses a rare surviving 14th century anchorage, one of the best-preserved in the country.
 It was occupied by six anchorites from 1383 to c.
-1538, and is now a museum known as the Anker's House.
+1538 and its walled-up cell had only a slit from which the anchorite could observe the altar and receive food, while outside was an open grave for when the occupant died.
+It is now a museum known as the Anker's House.
 The north aisle is occupied by a line of Lumley family effigies, only five genuine, assembled circa 1590.
 Some have been chopped off to fit and resemble a casualty station at Agincourt, according to Sir Simon Jenkins in his England's Thousand Best Churches.
 This and Lumley Castle are Chester-le-Street's only Grade I listed buildings.